-No, no, one thing that I I mean, if I can, one, if you will allow me to come from the other end of it.
+No, no, one thing that I mean, if I can, one, if you will allow me to come from the other end of it.
 The one thing that I have over and over again, is that speech is a limiting factor.
-And yet, a child’s speech is seen as the ability of their cognition as as, as a reflection of their cognitive ability.
+And yet, a child’s speech is seen as the ability of their cognition, as a reflection of their cognitive ability.
 So I think the one thing that we know for sure, is that more kids with Down syndrome did not have a proxy, I think I saw numbers higher than 80%, I need to go back and look at these values.
-But there’s a huge, huge percent of kids for Down syndrome that have speech apraxia it is, it is extremely impractical to assume that speech will allow for the complexity, of communication.
+But there’s a huge, huge percentage of kids with Down syndrome that have speech apraxia it is, it is extremely impractical to assume that speech will allow for the complexity, of communication.

 I don’t know.
-I mean, like, I think I would, I think if you told me that, you know, we all have experienced with our female relatives in in the olden days, when chauvinism was up and thriving, and were very intelligent women, they didn’t just did not have the opportunities of doing an equal job as their husbands would read.
+I mean, like, I think I would, I think if you told me that, you know, we all have experienced with our female relatives in the olden days, when chauvinism was up and thriving, and were very intelligent women, they didn’t just did not have the opportunities of doing an equal job as their husbands would read.
 And I often wonder about that.
-I wonder if if you’re just made to do something that’s maybe below your capability?
+I wonder if you’re just made to do something that’s maybe below your capability?
 How does your brain respond to that?
-At some point, you must you must want to attain an equilibrium somewhere.
+At some point, you just want to attain an equilibrium somewhere.

 Why?
 Because that’s the only answer we can understand.
 Because their speech is incoherent enough that everybody can understand only, you know, what’s your name?
 Or what’s your mom’s name or something like that something similar?
-And then we ask them the same thing, because that that’s the only thing we are capable of understanding, and which is we are applying our limitations on this child.
+And then we ask them the same thing, because that’s the only thing we are capable of understanding, and which is we are applying our limitations on this child.
 And it is so unfair.
 That is exactly right.
-We are applying our limitations on on our kids, not the other way around.
+We are applying our limitations on our kids, not the other way around.

 I mean, I would just, there’s, there’s just still enough things bad about looking at the screen that I mean, it should probably be minimized.
 But if, if the choice is no education and education in front of a screen, I will choose a screen any day.
-Let’s get to here.
-Yes, there are lots of people that are completely into the you know, natural model way to look at a screen you don’t need to get a formal education.
-And that is true, but our children are run the risk of not getting any education at all.
+Let’s get here.
+Yes, there are lots of people that are completely into you know, natural model way to look at a screen you don’t need to get a formal education.
+And that is true, but our children run the risk of not getting any education at all.

 it was great for me to hear.
 When do we get to consult with you?
-And this my last question from when do we get to consult with you as a as a, I don’t know, the word that you’re you’re going to use as a learning consultant is that
+And this my last question from when do we get to consult with you as a, I don’t know, the word that you’re you’re going to use as a learning consultant is that

-I have a total total of four right now.
+I have a total of four right now.
 So I am looking not just to tutor more needs, but to also, as you know, I’m passionate about kids with any disability, getting to learn your science and math, and not that they can’t learn other things.
 But it feels like these two subjects are so restricted in the way that we offer it to them.
 So right now, I’m ready right now to consult.

-That’s fabulous.That felt good to say out loud, and I feel that I could take another three episodes to do justice to justice to justice topic.
-Now, if you have a child with Down syndrome, please write to email@example.com.
-Forward slash Dr. Weisz Sarathi.
-And that’s actually Dr. VA is HSARATHY.
+That felt good to say out loud, and I feel that I could take another three episodes to do justice to justice topic.
+Now, if you have a child with Down syndrome, please write to email@example.com/ DrVaishSarathy.
+And that’s actually Dr. VAISHSARATHY.
 Okay, or you can write to me, you can email me advice at functionalnutritionforkids.com.
 But see if you can get the Instagram thing going because I’m really hoping to start a conversation about this on Instagram.
-And let’s chat about how learning opportunities have shaped up for your child and what it means to you to assume competence.
-Thank you again for joining me and see you next Friday as always, and as always, I’m your host Vaishnavi Sarathy.
-And music today was composed and performed by my nine year old daughter my three bye.
+And let’s chat about how learning opportunities have shaped your child and what it means to you to assume competence.
+Thank you again for joining me and seeing you next Friday as always, and as always, I’m your host Vaishnavi Sarathy.
+And music today was composed and performed by my nine-year-old daughter Maitri bye.